UK wages rise sharply in April, set to bolster expectations of another rate hike next week

 The Office for National Statistics found that people’s regular pay packets, which exclude bonuses, were up 7.2% in the three months to April from the same period the year before, as against the equivalent 6.6% increase recorded in January.

-The spike, which was largely due to a near-10% increase in the minimum wage at the start of April, was the highest on record other from when the figures were distorted by the coronavirus pandemic.
+The spike, which was largely due to a near-10% increase in the minimum wage at the start of April, was the highest on record aside from the period of the coronavirus pandemic when the figures were heavily distorted.

 Though wages are still lagging the headline rate of inflation, which at the last count stood at 8.7%, the increase is likely to feature heavily in next week’s deliberations among rate-setters at the Bank of England.
 Higher wages raise the prospect of more spending in the economy, which can fuel price rises.